eriktoger/Reinforcment-Learning/README.md

-Grid world is not much to look at
+Grid world is not much to look at and
 Grid world soon evolved inte Maze runner.
 A video demonstration of Maze runner can be found at: